sillsdev/TheCombine/docs/user_guide/docs/project.md

 ![Workshop Schedule](images/projectSettings5Sched.png){width=750 .center}

-This is only available to the project Owner, allowing a schedule to be set for a Rapid Word Collection workshop.
+This is only available for editing by the project Owner, allowing a schedule to be set for a Rapid Word Collection workshop.
 Click the first button to select a date range for the workshop.
 Click the middle button to add or remove specific dates.
 Click the last button to clear the schedule.

 ![Workshop Schedule](images/projectSchedule.png){.center}